Course overview

 Career opportunities

-As a graduate you will have the knowledge and skills to be able to further your career in a professional sports environment.
-For those working in non-professional sporting environments it is anticipated that you would become a subject matter expert in the management of sports injuries and could transfer this knowledge to practice in either public funded healthcare settings or to private practice.
+You graduate with the knowledge and skills to advance your career in a professional sports environment.
+For those working in non-professional sporting environments, you develop expertise in the management of sports injuries and could transfer this knowledge to practice in either public funded healthcare settings or to private practice.

 Work placement

-You will embark on an 8-12 week internship at the start of the second year.
-You are supported by the University to look for this.
+You complete an eight to twelve week internship at the start of your second year and are supported by the University to look for this.
 You are assigned a mentor at the host organisation who works with you to develop your sports physiotherapy skills.
-You must work flexibly during the internship and your working week could span across evenings and weekends.
+You must work flexibly and your working week could span across evenings and weekends.

 Information for international applicants